4 day north Portugal road trip itinerary:

-- Head out of Porto into the charming Minho region and venture into the mountains beyond, before dipping south to immerse yourself in world heritage culture.
+Head out of Porto into the charming Minho region, discover Peneda Gerês National Park and venture into the mountains beyond, before dipping south to immerse yourself in UNESCO World Heritage culture.

 - Stunning views from the Monte de Santa de Luzia